 The Neosho RAC has members representing all water uses in the region, including WRAPS, public water supply, water assurance districts, industry and commerce, agriculture, conservation and environment, and the general public.
 Click here for a full list of Neosho Regional Advisory Committee Membership.

-The Neosho RAC has five goals to address water issues across the region.
+The Neosho RAC has five previously developed goals and action plans to address water issues across the region.
 Click here to read the full Neosho Action Plan.
+For recently approved goals and action plans by the Kansas Water Authority for inclusion within the draft State Water Plan for the Neosho and other regional planning areas please select here.

 The Neosho River has three dams built along its course maintained by the United States Army Corps of Engineers.
 One dam near New Strawn Kansas forms John Redmond Reservoir.
 John Redmond Dam and Reservoir was named in honor of the late John Redmond, publisher of the Burlington Daily and long-time advocate for flood control and water conservation along the Neosho River.